Key Takeaways

 ✅ 7.5 Add the keyword to the first content paragraph

-Ideally, your primary keyword should be popping up naturally through the entire content of your landing page.
+Ideally, your primary keyword should pop up naturally through the entire content of your landing page.
 Naturally means that it follows the content and you are not just trying to shove it in just for the sake of it.

 This will happen automatically if you focus on covering the whole subject around your keyword.
 You need your keyword to create content around it, so don’t force it in where it doesn’t belong.